MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-edocuments.md

 ms.author: altotovi
 ---

-# <a name="set-up-e-documents"></a>Set up e-documents
+# Set up e-documents

 > [!IMPORTANT]
 > The E-Documents core module is a framework.
-By default, there's no **Document Format** or **Service Integration** field.
-These details are part of localisation apps, because they're both specific to local requirements.
+By default, there's no **Service Integration** field.
+If you find the **Document Format** options by default, be aware that they're offered as an example, and that localisation must provide a detailed format.
+These details are part of localisation apps, because they're specific to local requirements.

 > [!NOTE]
-> As of version 23.1, a standard PEPPOL document format is added as a global format in the **Document Format** field.
+> As of version 23.2, a standard PEPPOL document format is added as a global format in the **Document Format** field.
+Keep in mind that you probably can't use this format as is.
+It's a W1 format that's provided to show how to use this feature.
+We recommend that you test the existing PEPPOL format before you start to use this format.

 The first step in the configuration of electronic documents (e-documents) is to set up the E-Documents Service where you configure the complete behaviour of your system as it's related to e-document communication.

-## <a name="set-up-the-e-document-service"></a>Set up the E-Document Service
+## Set up the E-Document Service

 Follow these steps to set up the E-Document Service.